-Together the co-operative economy is worth some £37 billion and the number of co-operative memberships is 15 million.
+Together, the co-operative economy is worth more than £37 billion and the number of co-operative memberships exceeds 15 million.
 Co-operatives are the largest membership movement in the country.

 Co-operatives UK is headed up by its Secretary General, Ed Mayo.
 To read more about him on Wikipedia click here and for a full staff list click here.
 To see our current model rules, please click here.

 For more about co-operatives on Wikipedia click here - History of the co-operative movement